 Ongoing and Forthcoming Work

-- Ozment, Kate and Kandice Sharren. “‘Come buy this book of me’: Commodifying Difference in the Marketing of English Books from 1750–1830.”
-Gender and the Book Trades, edited by Elise Watson and Jessica Farrell-Jobst.
-Brill. (in press review)
+- Ozment, Kate and Kandice Sharren. “‘Come buy this book of me’: Commodifying Difference in the Marketing of English Books from 1750-1830.”
+Gender and the Book Trades.
+Edited by Elise Watson and Jessica Farrell-Jobst.
+Brill, 2025. (in press)

 Editorial Work